mtseet/udocker-functions/readme.md

 ## Disclamer
 Since this project relies on bash scripts, we cannot guarantee the functions will always work.
 If the output formatting of the udocker program changes then it may break.

-We have tested the funtions with udocker version: 1.3.10 on ubuntu 22.04 and termux.
+We have tested the functions with udocker version: 1.3.10 on ubuntu 22.04 and termux.